-a [ITS-90 only] - Set the a5, a6, a7, a8, a9, a10, or a11 probe coefficient b [ITS-90 only] - Set the b5, b6, b7, b8, or b9 probe coefficient c [ITS-90 only] - Set the c6, or c7 probe coefficient d [ITS-90 only] - Set the d probe coefficient a4 [ITS-90 only] - Set the a4 or a5 probe coefficient b4 [ITS-90 only] - Set the b4 or b5 probe coefficient

-R(0) [CVD only] - Set the R0 probe coefficient

-Alpha [CVD only] - Set the alpha probe coefficient

-Delta [CVD only] - Set the delta probe coefficient

-Beta [CVD only] - Set the beta probe coefficient

-Probe Wires - Set the number of wires of the probe

-PCal - Set the probe calibration date

-PDue - Set the probe calibration due date

-Filter - Set the digital filter time constant

-MCal - Set the instrument calibration date

-MDue - Set the instrument recalibration due date

-CAL1 - Set the 0 to 400Ω instrument calibration parameter

-CAL2 - Set the 400 Ω to 500 k Ω instrument calibration parameter

-The calibration functions are described in detail in the following subsections.
+a [ITS-90 only] - Set the a5, a6, a7, a8, a9, a10, or a11 probe coefficient b [ITS-90 only] - Set the b5, b6, b7, b8, or b9 probe coefficient c [ITS-90 only] - Set the c6, or c7 probe coefficient d [ITS-90 only] - Set the d probe coefficient a4 [ITS-90 only] - Set the a4 or a5 probe coefficient b4 [ITS-90 only] - Set the b4 or b5 probe coefficient $\mathbf{R}(\mathbf{0})$ [CVD only] - Set the R0 probe coefficient Alpha [CVD only] - Set the alpha probe coefficient Delta [CVD only] - Set the delta probe coefficient Beta [CVD only] - Set the beta probe coefficient b0 [Therm only] - Set the b0 probe coefficient b1 [Therm only] - Set the b1 probe coefficient b2 [Therm only] - Set the b2 probe coefficient b3 [Therm only] - Set the b3 probe coefficient Probe Wires - Set the number of wires of the probe PCal - Set the probe calibration date PDue - Set the probe calibration due date Filter - Set the digital filter time constant MCal - Set the instrument calibration date MDue - Set the instrument recalibration due date CAL1 - Set the instrument's PRT range calibration parameter CAL2 - Set the instrument's thermistor range calibration parameter The calibration functions are described in detail in the following subsections.

-7.8.1 Mtr Due
+7.9.1 Mtr Due

-This function displays the date the 1521 is due for calibration.
+This function displays the date the instrument is due for calibration.
 The date cannot be changed with this function.
+To edit the meter due date, refer to Section 7.9.19.

-7.8.2 Prb Due
+7.9.2 Prb Due

 This function displays the date the probe is due for calibration.
 The date is stored in the INFO-CON probe connector.
 The date cannot be changed with this function.
+To edit the probe due date, refer to Section 7.9.16.

-7.8.3 Time
+7.9.3 Time

 This function displays and sets the time of day.
 The time is always set, displayed, or printed in 24-hour format.
-To set each time segment use the Up and Down buttons.
+To set each time segment, use the Up and Down buttons.
 Use the ENT button to move between time segments and to save the changed values.
 The CLR button moves to the next function.

-7.8.4 Passcode
+7.9.4 Passcode

-All functions below this function are protected by a pass-code so that only authorized users can access them.
+All functions below this function are protected by a passcode so that only authorized users can access them.
 The passcode must be entered correctly to continue.
-If the passcode is entered incorrectly or the MODE or CLR buttons are pressed, the message "Invalid Passcode" is displayed and the instrument is returned to the next display mode after the display mode that was active before the CAL Mode was entered.
+If the passcode is entered incorrectly or the MODE or CLR buttons are pressed, the message "Invalid Passcode" is displayed and the instrument is returned to the display mode that follows the function that was active when the CAL Mode was entered.

 Each individual instrument has its own unique passcode.
 The passcode number is given on a notice provided with this instrument.
 The equipment manager is responsible for keeping the passcode number stored in a proper location and ensuring that it is not lost or forgotten.
-If necessary the passcode can be restored by contacting the manufacturer.
-To enter the passcode use the Up and Down buttons to set each digit of the passcode and the ENT button to move to the next digit on the right.
+If necessary, the passcode can be restored by contacting the manufacturer.
+To enter the passcode, use the Up and Down buttons to set each digit of the passcode and the ENT button to move to the next digit on the right.
 Press ENT twice when all digits are entered to move to the next function.
-If the passcode is entered correctly the next function in the CAL Mode will appear.
+If the passcode is entered correctly, the next function in the CAL Mode appears.

-7.8.5 Date
+7.9.5 Date